First post, by Joseph_Joestar

 It should be noted that even an AWE64 Gold exhibits stuttering in Build engine games when a high sampling rate (like 44.1 kHz) is used for digitized audio while an external MIDI device connected to it is playing.
 I avoid this bug by delegating all MPU-401 duties to the Yamaha card.

 - AWE64 wavetable music samples (AWE32 mode)

-Windows 95 OSR 2.1 is installed on the 8 GB CF card.
+Windows 95 OSR 2.1 is installed on the 16 GB CF card.
 This version supports FAT32 and USB but it doesn't have IE4 and Active Desktop and thus feels snappier on slower systems.
 This setup is primarily meant for playing the GOG versions of DOS games.
-The reason being, certain multi-CD games from back then now have fairly large installations on GOG.
+The reason being, certain multi-CD games from back then have fairly large installations on GOG nowadays.
 For example, Privateer 2 takes up around 1.5 GB when using the GOG version.
-I might also run a few early Win9x games here, but I do have other rigs that are better suited for those tasks.
+I also run a few Win9x games here, mostly early Glide titles that work best on a Voodoo1 (e.g. POD and Pandemonium!).

 I really like the versatility of this system.
 Being able to easily switch between 386, 486 and Pentium speeds is amazing.
 And while I can accomplish something similar on my faster rigs, I wanted a dedicated DOS 6.22 + Win 3.11 machine for purely nostalgic reasons.
 As mentioned before, it resembles the very first PC that I ever owned, and playing my favorite games on it feels extremely satisfying.